-App researcher Jane Manchun Wong first tweeted screenshots of the new Super Follows feature on Sunday.
+App researcher Jane Manchun Wong first tweeted the new Super Follows feature screenshots on Sunday.

 “Twitter is working on Super Follows application.
 Requirements: Have at least 10,000 followers, have posted at least 25 Tweets in past 30 days and be at least 18 years old,” Wong said in the tweet.

 Wong also discovered a list of content categories that Super Follows users would choose from to describe their content.

 “Notably, ‘Adult content’ and ‘OnlyFans’ are mentioned in the category and platform sections,” the app researcher informed.

 In another monetization move, Twitter last week rolled out its first-ever subscription offering called Twitter Blue in Australia and Canada, which will give users a 30-second Undo Tweet option to erase any typo, which has been the biggest demand by its users for years.